 - People on heroin may think and move slowly.

 - People on heroin may seem sleepy or act like they are in a dream.

 - People on heroin may have small pupils.

-- People on heroin who inject the drug will have marks on their skin where the needle went it.
+- People who inject the drug will have marks on their skin where the needle went in.

 What can be done to prevent heroin use?

 Research suggests abuse of prescription opioids may lead to heroin use.
-Some individuals report switching to heroin because it is cheaper and easier to obtain than prescription opioids.
+Some people report switching to heroin because it is cheaper and easier to get than prescription opioids.